KhronosGroup/Vulkan-ExtensionLayer/BUILD.md

   the platform-specific sections later in this document.
 - When using update_deps.py to change architectures (x64, Win32...)
-  or build configurations (debug, release...) it is strongly recommended to add the '--clean-repo' parameter.
+  or build configurations (debug, release...) it is strongly recommended to add the `--clean-repo` parameter.
 This ensures compatibility among dependent components. dependent components will produce consistent build artifacts.
 - The `update_deps.py` script fetches and builds the dependent repositories in